Ch0z/ch0z.github.io/_posts/2024-05-26-install-jekyll-docs-site-on-wsl.md

 git push
 ```

-> Every type you use `git push` the site is published on *username*.github.io by the github actions.
+> Every time you use `git push` the site is published on *username*.github.io by the github actions.
 {: .prompt-warning }